Water is a powerful element, necessary to fulfil your basic needs. But at times, it can be unpredictable.

 Damage through water can be a nightmare scenario for every homeowner as well as for a property manager.
-People living in areas where monsoon rains and snow melts in spring, usually face water damages.
+People living in areas where monsoon rains and snow melts in spring, usually face water damage.
 Whereas, people living in relatively dry areas are somehow secure.

-A broken sump pump, leaking pipes, cracks in your attic, roof leaks, are common in many households.
+A broken sump pump, leaking pipes, cracks in your attic, and roof leaks, are common in many households.
 Even the reminder of coming home to a flooded living room raises blood pressure and increases anxiety.
 One must be prepared to deal with worse weather conditions such as flooding, all the time.

-Water damage can cause severe damage to your property; almost 40 percent of people have already faced it.
+Water damage can cause severe damage to your property; almost 40 per cent of people have already faced it.

 Additionally, it can affect your home in many ways but leaves behind the hectic task of cleaning up and repairing damages.
-The process of how to deal with water damages can be very frustrating and challenging.
+The process of how to deal with water damage can be very frustrating and challenging.

 Therefore, it is advisable to take preventive measures to save and prepare your home from flooding or any other subsequent water damage.

-The following are ten ways through which you can cope with water damage.
+The following are some ways through which you can cope with water damage.
 With these remediation tips, you can keep your house free from flooding and water damage.
 It will ensure your safety as well as of all those involved.

 1. Know Your Location